timotejroiko/astrobot-docs/README.md

 ### Settings

 This command lets you configure your preferred default settings for all your charts.
-These settings are applied to all new charts as well as saved charts unless overriden by chart options or when using the `.openchart` command.
-Settings are also divided into sections for easier management.
+These settings are applied to all charts created using the `.newchart` command, including saved charts unless overriden by chart options or presets.
+Settings are divided into sections for easier management.

 #### Settings Sections

 The following sections are available to display your current settings.
-Each section also includes instructions for how to edit it.
+Each section also displays instructions for how to edit/configure it.

 * `.settings planets` - display your currently enabled planets as well as their aspect points settings
-* `.settings aspects` - display your currently enabled aspects
+* `.settings aspects` - display your currently enabled aspects as well as available aspects to chose from
 * `.settings houses` - display your current preferred house system as well as available house systems to chose from
 * `.settings zodiac` - display your current preferred zodiac as well as available zodiacs to chose from
 * `.settings themes` - display your current chart theme as well as available themes to chose from
 * `.settings orbs` - display your current orbs set as well as available sets to chose from
-* `.settings dateformat` - display your current preferred date format
+* `.settings dateformat` - display your current preferred date format (DD/MM/YYYY or MM/DD/YYYY)
 * `.settings coordinates` - display your current preferred coordinate system
 * `.settings presets` - display your saved presets